[Series: Following the Narrow Road to the Deep North ①] The journey through Tohoku begins with the "Shirakawa Barrier Crossing"

 [Asakayama] [Shinobu Village] Head north along the Nakadori road to Fukushima City

-Then, on May 1st (June 18th), we will arrive in Fukushima City, the current prefectural capital of Fukushima Prefecture, where we will stay overnight
+Then, on May 1st (June 18th in the Gregorian calendar), we arrived in Fukushima City, the current capital of Fukushima Prefecture, and stayed there for one night

 I visited Mojizuri Kannon Temple in Shinobu-no-Sato (present-day Yamaguchi, Fukushima City) saw the Shinobu-zuri Stone (Mojizuri Stone),